 Megan Frost, an associate professor of biomedical engineering and adjunct associate professor of materials science and engineering, is co-founder of the other company, FM Research Management, LLC, which is currently developing nitric oxide-releasing materials for antimicrobial applications.

-Both companies worked extensively with services and programs provided by the Technology Commercialization Team in Michigan Tech’s Office of Innovation and Industry Engagement.
+Both companies worked extensively with services and programs provided by the Technology Commercialization Team in Michigan Tech’s Office of Innovation and Commercialization.
 The team helps researchers move from technical discovery to product launch.

 Those services and programs included the Michigan Translational Research and Commercialization (M-TRAC) program that provides guidance for advanced materials technologies and the Michigan Tech Transfer Talent Network (T3N) that guides University-based entrepreneurs.

 Both programs are funded by the Michigan Strategic Fund, with program oversight by the Michigan Economic Development Corporation (MEDC), a state government agency that promotes Michigan’s base of sustainable, innovative and job-creating companies.

 Michigan Tech also offered business development expertise and financial resources through Superior Innovations— a company funded through alumni donations to future University technologies.
 Superior Ideas is the Michigan Tech crowdfunding site, the Commercialization Milestone Grant program and connections with angel investor networks.
 These programs provided the companies with early stage financial leverage, strategically utilizing federal and state funding sources.

 Minerick and Raber formed their company in the spring of 2013, when they were participating in the National Science Foundation’s I-Corps training following inForum’s ACTiVATE program, which offers training for women entrepreneurs.
 Participation was sponsored jointly by Michigan Tech and the Michigan Tech Enterprise Corporation (MTEC) SmartZone.